-The SIP protocol works by outlining rules that computing devices follow so that they can establish a connection and parameters for data exchange through a SIP server.
+The s works by outlining rules that computing devices follow so that they can establish a connection and parameters for data exchange through a SIP server.
 Put simply, SIP establishes sessions for real-time communication over the web (WebRTC).
 Keep in mind that this is just one step of the larger WebRTC process.

 To connect and later terminate a call, SIP takes the following steps: